 — Liverpool manager Juergen Klopp (YUR’-gehn klahp) says having the squad back together is a “massive, massive lift” as his team prepares to wrap up a first league title in 30 years.
 English soccer has been on hold since mid-March due to the coronavirus pandemic, but the Premier League is set resume June 17.
 Liverpool has a massive 25-point lead and stepped up preparations by resuming contact training in recent days.

 — The coach of Italian soccer club Atalanta says he had COVID-19 and was concerned for his life mid-March.
 Gian Piero Gasperini told the Gazzetta dello Sport that he started feeling sick on March 9, a day before Atalanta played at Valencia in the second leg of the Champions League round of 16.
 He says that when he returned to Bergamo, which was quickly becoming the epicenter of the pandemic, he didn’t have a fever but “felt destroyed.”
 The 62-year-old coach quickly recovered and only recently confirmed that he had the virus when the entire team was tested 10 days ago.

 Fresno coach Bob Bennett dies

 FRESNO, Calif.
-(AP) — Former Fresno State coach and College Baseball Hall of Famer Bob Bennett has died at 86, according to the school.
+(AP) — Fresno State says its former coach and College Baseball Hall of Famer Bob Bennett has died at 86.

 Bennett won 1,302 games with 21 NCAA Tournament appearances with the Bulldogs, including two College World Series appearances.
 He spent 34 years at the school before retiring after the 2002 season.
 He was the seventh coach in NCAA history to win at least 1,300 games and ended his career with 26 straight winning seasons.